 Some hardware behavior is naturally multi-step: wait for input, capture data, process it, write a result, then return to idle.
 Livt uses state blocks to make those steps explicit.

-An anonymous state groups several statements into one step:
+An anonymous state groups several statements into one hardware step:

 state {